cihuyyama/lokatani-test/README.md

 ```

 ### Configure Database
-got to .env file and configure database, in this case we're using mysql
+go to .env file and configure database, in this case we're using mysql

 ```javascript
 DB_CONNECTION=mysql